vinzlac/simpleLlmCallPrompt/README.md

 ### Provider Selection and Model Selection

-You can choose between Mistral and Gemini providers using the `--provider` flag.
+You can choose between Mistral, Gemini, and OpenRouter providers using the `--provider` flag.
 After selecting a provider, you'll be prompted to choose a model interactively:

 ```bash
 # Use Mistral (default)